 The best way to mitigate this type of risk is the incremental ordering of these products.

-4. The products you imported may cause personal harm or property damage: One very risky situation you will face when importing goods from China is that manufacturer producing something with materials that are hazardous to human health, or products that can cause property damages.
+One very risky situation you will face when importing goods from China is that manufacturer producing something with materials that are hazardous to human health, or products that can cause property damages.

 You the importer have a responsibility in terms of harm or damages your products may cause.
 That’s why it is important to have insurance on your products.

-5. The goods that get delivered to you may not be what you ordered: When you import goods from China, there is a high probability that the goods you ordered for are not what the manufacturers ship to you.
+When you import goods from China, there is a high probability that the goods you ordered for are not what the manufacturers ship to you.

 This type of error happens from the manufacturer’s warehouse, the manager in charge of stocks might mix up the goods to the be shipped, and you will end up getting the wrong product.